 Wet food can cause your cat to poop more often and more healthily compared to other cat foods.
 However, we cannot safely conclude that wet food is solely responsible for your cat’s frequent bowel movements.

 Several other factors can make your cat poop more often.
-Besides that, most cats derive most of their water from the wet food or their prey.
+Besides that, most cats derive most of their water from wet food or their prey.

 1. Better Hydration

 As mentioned earlier, cats are not so fond of drinking water directly.
-This is because they derive most of the water from wet food they feed on or their prey.
+This is because they derive most of the water from the wet food they feed on or their prey.
 Water is essential for chemical reactions to take place both in human and animal bodies.